-Accessibility for Non-English Speaking Minority Seniors
+Accessibility for Non-English Speaking Minority Seniors and the Office of Hispanic and Latino Affairs

-DHS has made strides to improve outreach and make the application process as easy as possible for seniors by enabling them to designate a representative.
-Measures have also been taken to ensure service is accessible to non-English speaking minority seniors, especially Spanish speaking seniors.
-Vital documents, such as forms, brochures and posters are printed in dual languages.
-The Department periodically reviews the bilingual staffing situation and ensures that translator services are available.
+IDHS has made strides to improve outreach and make the application process as easy as possible for seniors by enabling them to designate a representative.
+Measures have also been taken to ensure service is accessible to non-English speaking minority seniors, especially Spanish-speaking seniors.
+Vital documents, such as forms, brochures, and posters are printed in dual languages.
+The Department periodically reviews bilingual staffing and ensures that translator services are available.

 The Office of Hispanic and Latino Affairs (OHLA) works with local community agencies to assist limited English proficient (LEP) clients with interpreter services.
 When a request is received for interpreter services, OHLA staff conducts all Spanish services.
-All other non-Spanish interpreting services will be conducted by our DHS grantee (local community agencies).
-If these options are not available, DHS will then contact the Fiscal Year Master Contract Vendor for interpreting services.
-Through these multiple efforts it is the intention of DHS to bridge the language gap for non-English speaking clients.
+All other non-Spanish interpreting services will be conducted by our IDHS grantee (local community agencies).
+If these options are not available, IDHS will then contact the Master Contract Interpretation Vendor for interpreting services.
+Through these multiple efforts, it is the intention of IDHS to bridge the language gap for non-English speaking clients.

 There has been a gradual increase in various diverse languages throughout the years.
-During Fiscal Year 2022, the number of calls that were received through our 138 accounts throughout the State increased from 48,970 to 97,952 calls.
-The following chart indicates the top 10 languages that were requested for Fiscal Year 2021 and Fiscal Year 2022 to reflect the trends of the most frequent languages requested for interpretation.
-Other languages requested for Fiscal Year 2022 are Ukrainian, Hindi, Urdu, Gujarati, and Burmese.
+During Fiscal Year 2023, the number of diverse language calls that were received throughout the state increased from 90,309 to 114,700 calls.
+The following chart indicates the top 10 languages that were requested for Fiscal Year 2022 and Fiscal Year 2023 to reflect the trends of the most frequent languages requested for interpretation.